 Knowledge graphs are the best choice to back your LLM to help ensure accuracy, explainability, and context.
 Neo4j’s reliable and verifiable knowledge graph boosts LLM accuracy and explainability, offering robust enterprise capabilities like data protection, governance, high availability, scalability, and flexible deployment, which make it a reliable and scalable choice to pair with LLMs that support mission-critical applications.

-Learn more about Neo4j’s knowledge graphs for LLM-powered applications or read up on building knowledge graphs in the newly published O’Reilly book.
+Learn more about Neo4j’s knowledge graphs for LLM-powered applications or read up on how to build a knowledge graph in this developer’s guide.